amfoss/club-website-2018/README.md

 * **Talks**: Referencing to the talks and conferences given/attended by the students of the club.
 * **Internships**: Provides a brief outline of various internship programs enrolled in by the club members.
 * **Contests**: Gives out a detailed account of various contests participated and the rank obtained by the members of FOSS@Amrita.
-* **Club Management**
-There are various activities in-store to manage and keep up the work-environment.
+* **Club Management:** There are various activities in-store to manage and keep up the work-environment.
 We list them below:
 * **Attendance management**: Reflects number of people present during lab working hours and their respective attendance percentage.
 * **Responsibility**: Describes the individual responsibilities assigned to the club members.
 * **Teams**: Lists out the teams working on various projects simultaneously.
 * **Status updates**: Involvement of a mailing list for sending weekly status updates to keep up with our work and stay updated with current club activities.

 **Registration:**
 Social Oauths integrated to do registration and login.
 Social Oauth is part of the Social API.
 It provides a common interface for creating modules related to user registration/login through social networks' accounts.

 The student can login and create profile via a portal but has to be reviewed/verified by a superuser/admin from the admin dashboard.

 **Additional pages:**
 * User profile
 * Sign-Up
 * Login
 * Password Reset
-* Password Change.
+* Password Change

 **Join Us:**